Supplementing the Curriculum

 Support and enrichment Programs

 Additional support and enrichment opportunities are provided in and out of class for small groups or individual students in both Literacy and Numeracy.
 Judith Yorston works in conjunction with class teachers and support teachers to develop short term programs that meet the needs of identified students.
-Another five aides provide long term intervention to students with specific academic or physical needs.
+A group of aides provide long term intervention to students with specific academic or physical needs.
 They also provide additional small group assistance across the school.

 Human Development Years 4, 5 & 6